Majd al-Krum: Ottoman Empire

-During the period when the Zaydani family controlled the Galilee under their chief Zahir al-Umar (1730s–1770s), Majd al-Krum was a fortified village, with an unspecified number of towers built along its walls sometime during the same period.
+During Zaydani family rule of the Galilee under Zahir al-Umar (1730s–1770s), Majd al-Krum was a fortified village, with an unspecified number of towers built along its walls.
 It was garrisoned by the local residents, who were allied to the Zaydani family.
 Oral accounts from Majd al-Krum maintain that the old mosque in the village and a cluster of homes around it date to this period.
 Zahir was killed in his Acre headquarters by the Ottomans in 1775.
-When his Ottoman-appointed replacement, Jazzar Pasha, pursued Zahir's sons, who were holding out against the governor in their Galilee strongholds, the inhabitants of Majd al-Krum supported Zahir's son Ali.
-The latter used Majd al-Krum and nearby Abu Sinan as his main strongholds, and launched raids against Acre, prompting Jazzar to mobilize his troops in the village of Amqa off the Mediterranean coast, north of Acre.
+When his Ottoman-appointed replacement, Ahmad Pasha al-Jazzar, pursued Zahir's sons, who were holding out against the governor in their Galilee strongholds, the inhabitants of Majd al-Krum supported Zahir's son Ali.
+The latter used Majd al-Krum and nearby Abu Sinan as his main strongholds, and launched raids against Acre, prompting Jazzar to mobilize his troops in the village of Amqa.
 Ali gathered the fighting men of Majd al-Krum, along with Abu Sinan and Deir Hanna, and besieged Jazzar's camp.
 Reinforcements from Acre dispersed Ali and his men, and defeated them at Abu Sinan.
-Jazzar himself then took lead of the army and led the assault on Majd al-Krum.
+Jazzar then took lead of his army and launched an assault on Majd al-Krum.
 According to the historian Adel Manna, the fighting took place on the plain outside of the village, and Jazzar was victorious.
-Once Majd al-Krum had fallen, Jazzar executed its defenders and sent their decapitated heads to the imperial capital at Constantinople as evidence of his success.
+Once Majd al-Krum had fallen, Jazzar executed its defenders and sent their severed heads to the imperial capital at Constantinople as evidence of his success.
 He then proceeded against Ali, who had relocated his base to nearby Rameh.

 A map from Napoleon's invasion of 1799 by Pierre Jacotin showed the place, named as El Megd El Kouroum.
 In 1838, Majd al-Krum was noted as a Muslim village in the Shaghur subdistrict, which was located between Safed, Acre and Tiberias.
 In 1875, the French explorer Victor Guérin visited and described Majd al-Krum as being divided into three quarters, each with a different sheikh.
 The total population was 800 Muslims, In 1881, the Palestine Exploration Fund's Survey of Western Palestine described it as a village built of stone and surrounded by olive trees and arable land, inhabited by 600–800 Muslims.
 A population list from about 1887 showed that Majd al-Krum had 1,075 inhabitants, all Muslims.